 28. Because the following parts are no longer available from OMC/BRP, they may be reproduced by any manufacturer.
 Steering bar brackets (must be steel)

+Steering bar brackets (must be steer)

 Steering bars

 Stator plate locking bracket

 Carb linkages and bowden wire mounts

 Carb baffle plate